 First, let’s address the obviously morose.
 What if Alanna dies before paying back her grandma?
 That’s an unlikely scenario and one that’s easy to protect against.
-For example, she could check out the cost of a term life policy from a spot like Haven Life.
+For example, she could check out the cost of a term life policy by getting a quick quote.
 Getting $100,000 in coverage should cost almost nothing.

 The real risk here is that Alanna would still graduate with $280,000 in debt.
 That is impossible to pay back on a typical vet salary of about $70,000 to $100,000.

-By refinancing with her grandma, Alanna has taken away $100,000 that was projected to be forgiven.
-If left on the government system, she could’ve paid perhaps 40% in income taxes on that money in 20-25 years on a forgiveness-based approach.
+By refinancing with her grandma, Alanna has taken away $100,000 that was projected to be forgiven with federal student loans.
+If left on the federal government system, she could’ve paid perhaps 40% in income taxes on that money in 20 to 25 years on a forgiveness-based approach.

-Also, Alanna’s payment is the same with $280,000 or $380,000 in student loans because it’s a percent of her income.
-That means by refinancing with grandma, she’s effectively taken on two payments instead of 1.
+Also, Alanna’s payment is the same with $280,000 or $380,000 in federal loans because it’s a percent of her income.
+That means by refinancing with grandma, she’s effectively taken on two payments instead of one.